 We began the finals campaign with both senior sides featuring.
-Our A’s finished 3rd on the ladder and our B’s second – a tremendous effort by both sides.
+Our A’s finished third on the ladder and our B’s second – a tremendous effort by both sides.

-The A’s played last week for a spot in the preliminary final and unfortunately fell short.
+The A’s played for a spot in the preliminary final and unfortunately fell short.
 Whilst much can be talked about of the efforts during the whole game, it is always going to be difficult pegging back a seven-goal deficit.
-As always, coach Mick talks straight and feels we were outmatched by a strong, tall opposition who jumped out the gates with intensity.
-Not unfamiliar in a finals and it just appeared the opposition wanted the ball more than us.
+As always, Coach McCarthy talks straight and feels we were outmatched by a strong, tall opposition who jumped out the gates with intensity.
+Not unfamiliar in a final and it just appeared the opposition wanted the ball more than us.
 The backs were under pressure all day as their mid-field run us ragged.
 So, lessons can be learnt through all the above.

-On the upside, our B’s front up at Angaston oval this weekend.
-Coaches Sam Ryan and Tom Leslie will pick a side most likely to put that level of pressure to play that finals demand.
-There have been some great wins and players all season in the B’s, which will put us in good stead on the path to a Grand Final.
+On the upside, our B’s fronted up at Angaston oval for the semi-final and took the win.
+Grand Final here we come!!
+Coaches Sam Ryan and Tom Leslie will pick the side most likely to put that level of pressure on Gawler Centrals that this final will demand.
+The B’s have had some great wins and players all season, which will put us in good stead come September 17th.

 As a synopsis of the season, across all grades the Bomber experienced mixed results on-field.

 For the seniors, the byes experienced this year left many with mixed emotions.
 On the one hand, they provided our seasoned campaigners with good rest time for their experienced footy bodies; on the other hand, the byes seemed to prolong the team gelling on-field; certainly for the A’s.
 Having said this, we always placed a very competitive team on the oval each week, thanks to great depth, which we have the B’s to thank for.
 Some good wins were achieved; some tough battles ended in loss.
 Finals dreams were realised and brought to a swift end.
 Hey-ho!
 That’s football.